kubernetes-sigs/node-feature-discovery/docs/reference/topology-updater-commandline-reference.md

 The `-kubelet-state-dir` specifies the path to the Kubelet state directory, where state and checkpoint files are stored.
 The files are mount as read-only and cannot be change by the updater.
+Enabled by default.
+Passing an empty string will disable the watching.

 Default:  /host-var/lib/kubelet